h3ow3d/h3ow3d/content/posts/2024-11-20-building-serverless-api.md

   - backend
 ---

-# Building a Serverless API with AWS Lambda

 Recently, I built a serverless REST API for a side project.
 Here's what I learned about AWS Lambda and serverless architecture.

 ## Architecture Overview

 The stack consists of:

 - **API Gateway** - HTTP endpoints
 - **Lambda Functions** - Business logic
 - **DynamoDB** - NoSQL database